DESCRIPTION Of RESEARCH

 Chao-Yie Yang, Ph.D., University of Michigan

-Brian Hill, M.D., Ph.D., Hematologic Oncology and Blood Disorders
+Brian Hill, M.D., Ph.D., Hematology and Medical Oncology, CCF

-Mitchell Smith, M.D., Hematologic Oncology and Blood Disorders
+Mitchell Smith, M.D., Hematology and Medical Oncology, CCF

-James Phillips, Ph.D., Translational Hematology and Oncology Research
+James Phillips, Ph.D., Translational Hematology and Oncology Research, CCF

-Daniel Lindner, Ph.D., Translational Hematology and Oncology Research
+Daniel Lindner, Ph.D., Translational Hematology and Oncology Research, CCF

 Selected Recent Publications